 What we don’t: No added stretch and runs small.

 What do you sacrifice by saving with the Silver Ridge Cargo Shorts?
 The most glaring omission is the lack of built-in stretch, which is a notable downside for mobility.
 By comparison, the Ferrosi above includes 14% spandex for a sizable boost in freedom of movement, although we appreciate that Columbia included a gusset to help when squatting or bending over.
-In addition, the zippers certainly aren’t the smoothest we’ve used, and the cheaper materials won’t hold up as well as the more premium designs here.
+However, the zippers aren’t the smoothest we’ve used, and the cheaper materials won’t hold up as well as the more premium designs here.
 Finally, some users report issues with the fit, including tightness around the hips and waist that’s particularly noticeable when ascending steep slopes.
 But you’d be hard-pressed to find better overall performance for less, which is why we’ve included the Silver Ridge here.
-For a stretchier but equally affordable alternative, we also like REI's Trailmade Shorts, although they lack the generous storage of the Columbia.

 A Durable Short with Great Storage